mxcube/ui-api/sample_changer.rst

     def unmount_sample(location:LocationStr) -> bool:
     """
-    Un-mounts mounted sample to location
+    Un-mounts mounted sample to location, un mounts the sample to where it was last mounted from if nothing is passed

     :param LocationStr location: location
     :returns: True if un-mount successful otherwise False